hyperledger-labs/hyperledger-labs.github.io/labs/modern-pharmacy-management.md

 # Scope of Lab
 The scope of the lab is to develop a proof of concept (POC) for a blockchain-based presecription management solution that covers general use case in healthcare around prescriptions and its fullfilment.
 This repo will have a end user application and the blockchain built using Hyperledger Fabric.
-In addition we plan to leverage Joget open source platform for building applications visually.
+The end user application using Hyperledger Composer will be created to showcase the use of POC created.

 # Initial Committers
 - https://github.com/dewanz